Sopwith Aviation Company: Post-war diversification and failure

 At a meeting of creditors held in October 1920 it was explained that although the company had previously accumulated a surplus of £900,000 in 1918, following a slump in the sale of motorcycles the company had liabilities of £705,430 (which included £583,510 for excess profits duty) and assets of £862,630.
 The amount of excess profit duty was being disputed by the company which had already paid £450,000 in duty.
 The meeting concluded that the best result would be to sell the business as a going concern.

 The Ham factory, which was included in 38 acres of freehold land, was sold to Leyland Motors.
 The newly formed H.G.
 Hawker Engineering Company obtained the Sopwith patent rights and a government contract to refurbish Sopwith Snipe biplanes.

 Hawker Engineering

 Upon the liquidation of the Sopwith company, Tom Sopwith himself, together with Harry Hawker, Fred Sigrist and Bill Eyre, immediately formed H.G.
 Hawker Engineering, forerunner of the Hawker Aircraft and Hawker Siddeley lineage.
 Sopwith was Chairman of Hawker Siddeley until his retirement.
 Hawker and its successors produced many more famous military aircraft, including the inter-war Hart, and Demon; World War II's Hurricane, Typhoon, and Tempest; and the post-war Sea Fury, Hunter and Harrier.
 These later jet types were manufactured in the same factory buildings used to produce Sopwith Snipes in 1918 as Hawker Aircraft bought the Ham Factory when Leyland's lease expired in 1948.

+Present day

+In 2021, the Sopwith Aviation name was acquired by Bevan Davidson International based in Swaffham, Norfolk, who plan to release a line of celebratory motor vehicles in celebration of the history of Sopwith.
+A two-seater sports car, styled and named after the Sopwith Dove was revealed at the London Concours car show later that year.